-Source s.2] the day-to-day administration of this Code of Aid.
-2.3 The provisions in this Code of Aid, unless otherwise New specified, apply to all aided primary, secondary and special schools with and governed by an Incorporated Management Committee.
-Revised 2.4 This Code of Aid must be read in conjunction with the [COA(Sec)/ Education Ordinance and its subsidiary legislations, and (Pri)/(Sp) - the Compendium to Code of Aid for Aided Schools s.3(Compendium) which forms part of this Code of Aid.
-Incorporated Management Committees, as well as principals, are also required to comply with the relevant laws of Hong Kong and administrative guidelines including, but not limited to the following:
+- The provisions in this Code of Aid, unless otherwise specified, apply to all aided primary, secondary and special schools with and governed by an Incorporated Management Committee. - This Code of Aid must be read in conjunction with the Education Ordinance and its subsidiary legislations, and the Compendium to Code of Aid for Aided Schools (Compendium) which forms part of this Code of Aid.
+Incorporated Management Committees, as well as principals, are also required to comply with the relevant laws of Hong Kong and administrative guidelines including, but not limited to the following: - (a) Education Ordinance; - (b) Education Regulations; - (c) The Compendium which provides details and supplementary information on a particular subject/issue originated and prescribed in this Code of Aid; - Other ordinances and codes of practice, e.g. (d) Employment Ordinance, Employees' Compensation Ordinance, Prevention of Bribery Ordinance, Personal Data (Privacy) Ordinance, Copyright Ordinance, the various Ordinances with which the Code of Practice on Employment issued by the Equal Opportunities Commission is based (i.e. Sex Discrimination Ordinance, Disability Discrimination Ordinance.
+Family Status Discrimination Ordinance, etc.), as may be applied to school management and administration, and financial management and control, procurement of stores and services, which may not be mentioned or quoted in this Code of Aid; and - (e) Circulars, instructions and guidelines issued by the Education Bureau from time to time. - 2.5 The Incorporated Management Committee, as well as the principal, should also refer to the School Administration

-- (a) Education Ordinance; - (b) Education Regulations; - (c) The Compendium which provides details and supplementary information on a particular subject/issue originated and prescribed in this Code of Aid: - (d) Other ordinances and codes of practice, e.g. Employees' Employment Ordinance, Compensation Ordinance, Prevention of Bribery Ordinance, Personal Data (Privacy) Ordinance, Copyright Ordinance, the various Ordinances with which the Code of Practice on Employment issued by the Equal Opportunities Commission is based (i.e. Sex Discrimination Ordinance, Disability Discrimination Ordinance, Family Status Discrimination Ordinance, etc.), as may be applied to school management and administration, and financial management and control, procurement of stores and services, which may not be mentioned or quoted in this Code of Aid; and - (e) Circulars, instructions and guidelines issued by the Education Bureau from time to time. - 2.5 The Incorporated Management Committee, as well as the principal, should also refer to the School Administration Guide in establishing transparent and accountable administrative procedures and practices in respect of school management, and to observe the rules and requirements as promulgated from time to time in those circulars, instructions and guidelines that are incorporated in or attached to the School Administration Guide.
+Guide in establishing transparent and accountable administrative procedures and practices in respect of school management, and to observe the rules and requirements as promulgated from time to time in those circulars, instructions and guidelines that are incorporated in or attached to the School Administration Guide.